aws-samples/amazon-cognito-passwordless-auth/README.md

 ## Getting Started

+Follow the **self-paced workshop** (duration: 60 minutes) to understand how to use this solution to implement sign-in with FIDO2 (WebAuthn) and Magic Links.
+The workshop will walk you through all the steps to set up and use this solution: [Implement Passwordless authentication with Amazon Cognito and WebAuthn](https://catalog.workshops.aws/cognito-webauthn-passwordless/en-US)

-To play around with the solution, you can deploy the [end-to-end example](./end-to-end-example/) into your own AWS account.
+Alternatively, you can deploy the [end-to-end example](./end-to-end-example/) into your own AWS account.
 You can run the accompanying front end locally, and sign-in with magic links and FIDO2 (WebAuthn), and try SMS OTP Step Up authentication.

-For FIDO2 (WebAuthn) and Magic Links, the self-paced workshop (expected duration: 60 min.) provides a guided experience.
-It will walk you through all the steps to set up and use this solution: [Implement Passwordless authentication with Amazon Cognito and WebAuthn](https://catalog.workshops.aws/cognito-webauthn-passwordless/en-US)

 ## Basic Usage

-First, deploy a CDK stack and instantiate the `Passwordless` construct:
+Create a CDK stack, instantiate the `Passwordless` CDK construct, and deploy.
+This will deploy all necessary AWS components, such as AWS Lambda triggers that implement custom authentication flows.

 ```typescript
 import * as cdk from "aws-cdk-lib";